-Meridians are channels that direct the flow of energy through specific lines of the body, much like the circulatory system holds and transports blood.
-Each meridian corresponds with an organ but relates to the larger function of that organ in addition to other organs around them.
-For example, the kidney meridian is believed to also carry sexual energy and is therefore associated with reproductive health in addition to urinary conditions.
+Meridians are channels that direct the flow of energy through specific pathways of the body, much like the circulatory system holds and transports blood.
+Each side of the body is traversed by six meridians—three yin and three yang.
+Every meridian corresponds with a particular organ but encompasses the larger functions of that organ as well as other organs around them.
+For example, the kidney meridian is responsible for urinary health but is also believed to carry sexual energy and affect reproductive processes as well.

 The Meridian System

 Meridians connect all major organ systems.
 Each meridian plays a specific and crucial role in the health of the entire body.
 If the energy flowing through a meridian is imbalanced in any way, the system it fuels is jeopardized, and disease may result.

 In Simplest Terms

 Qi refers to the natural and essential energy of livelihood.
 This energy flows through multiple pathways of the body called meridians.
 Each meridian regulates a particular organ, but all are interconnected.
 Good health depends on the circulation and balance of energy throughout the entire meridian system.

 The 12 Major Meridians of the Body

 - Large intestine